skoriche/Climate-REF4CMIP/docs/index.md

 ## Where to next?

-We recommend starting with the [Getting Started][getting-started] guide, which will walk you through the initial steps of configuring and using the REF.
+We recommend starting with the [Getting Started](getting-started/01-configure.md) guide, which will walk you through the initial steps of configuring and using the REF.

 Some other potential points of interest: